NorESMhub/NorESM/doc/configurations/experiment_environment.rst

   set BDMC2 = .15
   set NIWGF = .5
+  set SRF_ANO3 = 0, 2, 2

 you need to include **set** before the name of the variable and it does not matter what namelist group the variable belong.
+To enable this handling of namelist parameters in BLOM, the namelist parameters require to be spelled in capital in both, user_nl_blom and cime_config/buildnml (the latter for developers, only).

 Input data